merely-useful/py-rse/index.md

         update_counts(reader, word_counts)
 ```

-We can also configure logging to send messages to a file instead of standard error
+We can also configure logging to send messages to a file instead of standard error\index{configuration!logging}\index{logging configuration}
 using `logging.basicConfig`.
 (This has to be done before we make any logging calls---it's not retroactive.)
 We can also use that function to set the logging level: